r-lectures/r-2018/lessons/slides/02-lecture-slides.md

----
-layout: default
-title:  "YAML using types effectively"
-#output: revealjs::revealjs_presentation
-transition: convex
-theme: moon
----

-# First slide - Using Types Effectively?
+# Using Types Effectively?

-# What does that mean?
+## What does that mean?

 The recent evolution of C++ is (from one point of view) largely about **strengthening** and **expanding** the **capabilities for dealing with types**.